Royal Hungarian Honvéd: History

 The word honvéd in Hungarian (sometimes "honved" in English sources) means "defender of the homeland" and first appeared during the 1848 revolutions.
 At that time it was the name given to volunteers who were engaged for several weeks or a gyözelemig (i.e. "until victory") and sent to fight the Serbs and Croats.
 Subsequently, the bulk of the fighting was against the Empire of Austria, whereupon a number of regular imperial regiments went over to the Hungarian side.
 Some volunteers were attached to these existing regiments and some joined new regular regiments.
 Consequently, the term honvéd was used to refer to all members of the Hungarian land forces in 1848-49.
 The Honvéd was finally defeated by Austria with Russian assistance.

+Around 40% of the private soldiers in the Hungarian Revolutionary Volunteer Army consisted of ethnic minorities of the country.

+During the Hungarian revolution, around half of the officers and generals of the Hungarian Honvéd Army had foreign origin.
+There were at least as many ethnic Hungarian professional officers in the Imperial Habsburg army as in the Hungarian revolutionary Honvéd army.

 Following the Austro-Hungarian Compromise of 1867, the Royal Hungarian Honvéd was restored for Hungary, and the Imperial-Royal Landwehr was created for Austria, but both states had to continue to finance the Austro-Hungarian Common Army, much larger than both.
 A common Austro-Hungarian War Ministry was formed immediately for the large Common Army, but it had no right to command directly the smaller Austrian Landwehr and the Hungarian Honvéd armies, which were respectively placed under the direct control of the separate Austrian and Hungarian Ministries of Defence.
 The Austrian and Hungarian Ministers of Defence were not placed under the command and jurisdiction of the Common War Ministry; they were subordinated only to their own prime ministers and the respective parliaments in Vienna and Budapest.
 The Hungarian Honvéd army could join the imperial army only with the explicit authorization of the Hungarian government.

 The monarch became the supreme warlord, holding all authority over the structure, organization, and administration of the army.
 He appointed the senior officials, had the right to declare war, and was the commander-in-chief of the army.

 On 21 May 1893 the Honvéd Memorial was unveiled in Budapest in commemoration of the deeds of the Hungarian national army during the Hungarian Revolution of 1848-49.
 From 1919 to 1945, Honvédség was also a name given to the Royal Hungarian Army.